Paris-Panthéon-Assas University: Administration

 Panthéon-Assas is governed by an administration council, a scientific council, and a council for studies and university life.
 Members of these boards serve two-year terms.
-The president of Panthéon-Assas is elected by members of the administration council, for a four-year tenure; he or she presides over this council.
+The president of Panthéon-Assas is elected by members of the administration council, for a four-year tenure;.
+The president presides over the administration council.

 The president is assisted by two vice-presidents and several professors elected within their respective academic departments.
 Members of the administration council choose the faculty representatives who make up the scientific council.

 The university inherited the academic departments from the Faculty of Law of Paris.
 It currently houses five of them: one for private law and criminal sciences, one for public law and political science, one for Roman law and legal history, one for economics and management, and one for journalism and communication.
 (Note: The Savary bill of 1984 aimed at centering universities on "education and research units" (unités de formation et de recherche) which match academic departments— offering both undergraduate and graduate programs—to research centres.
 Panthéon-Assas comprises six of these units: one for first cycle and basic legal qualification in law and political science, one for second and third cycles in law and political science, one for economics and management, one for private and public management, the French Press Institute, and the Institute of Judicial Studies.)